 It has been around for an eternity in various guises, but slowly evolved into UX design.
-There are many other roles that involve UX design work, such as interaction design, human centred design, content strategy, and business analytics.
+There are many other roles that involve UX design work, such as interaction design, human centered design, content strategy, and business analytics.

 In my previous role as a technical support manager, and even before that when I was working in hospitality, I was using UX design without necessarily calling it UX design.
 It was all part of ensuring customer satisfaction by providing a great user experience.

 UX heavyweights, the Nielson Norman Group, define UX as ‘encompassing all aspects of the end-user’s interaction with the company, its services, and its products.’
 When you think of it like that, it is clear how UX has always been a thing, and how it touches every job role within a company.

 However, people are still slow to catch on to UX design as a study discipline and a career path.
 This is particularly true in New Zealand – where I am based – and where I still get a lot of blank looks when I describe my job to people.

 The truth: UX is definitely not a fad – it has existed, just under different names, for ages.
 And it’s set to be a booming growth area for years to come!